alexverdonck/RaceSchedule/README.md

 # RaceSchedule
-WIP of a calendar of F1 events for Android
+Schedule/Countdown of F1 sessions for Android